Can Candles Be A

 of scent.

-go into them, ensuring that the environment in your home is
+them, ensuring that the environment in your home is

 safe.